Materials-Consortia/OPTIMADE/optimade.md

 Spaces = Space, { Space } ;

-(* The 'UnicodeHighChar' specifies all Unicode characters above 0x7F;
+(* The 'UnicodeHighChar' specifies any Unicode character above 0x7F.
-   the syntax used is the one compatible with Grammatica: *)
+   It is specified in this grammar by an extension to EBNF that allows a regular expression to specify terminal symbol ranges. *)

 UnicodeHighChar = ? [^\x00-\x7F] ? ;